 PG&E has been one of a few utilities that provides an industry backstop to national advocates such as ACEEE and NRDC.
 During our conversation with Nick last week, I think I heard him say that he expects PG&E to harmonize its position with AGA on furnaces and future standards.
 If so, there are a number of consequences.

-At a corporate level, abandoning our leadership in gas efficiency is a huge shift for PG&E that damages our brands.
-This is in conflict with PG&E’s advertisements about PG&E helping customer save energy and innovate in energy efficiency.
+At a corporate level, abandoning our leadership in gas efficiency is a huge shift for PG&E that damages our brands and is a disservice to our customers especially the over 50% that are renters.
+This is in conflict with PG&E’s advertisements about PG&E helping customer save energy and is a leader in energy efficiency.
 This shift in position will not go unnoticed.

 Aligning ourselves with AGA will damage our standing with the CEC, which leads codes and standards for the State.
 The Warren Alquist Act mandates our support and PG&E has traditionally supported the CEC’s position on federal standards.